The Fund supports networks of state health policy decision makers to help identify, inspire, and inform policy leaders.

-In light of our obligations, we are committed to pursuing strategies in our own organization, our programming, and our publications that address ongoing health inequities among people of color in general and Black populations in particular.
+In light of our obligations, we are committed to pursuing strategies in our own organization, our programming, and our publications that address ongoing health inequities among members of racial and ethnic minority groups and Black populations in particular.

 Specifically, we have undertaken or committed to the following actions:

 In light of these obligations and commitments and our revised organizational mission, vision, and values, the following Milbank Memorial Fund initiatives will be implemented in 2024.
 (An assessment of progress on our 2023 initiatives is available.)

 Get the Latest from the Milbank Memorial Fund

 An endowed operating foundation that engages in nonpartisan analysis, collaboration, and communication, with an emphasis on state health policy.